the-turing-way/the-turing-way/governance/community-calls/20240423-community-forum.md

 * *How can community get involved in community-level decision-making through open communication?*
 * Room2: it is a good question because something like a newsletter you know that someone had that "power" to integrate it.
 In an open source project how to decide what is newsworthy -- Exciting mess
 * Newsletter is a summary of what is happening and if I see something interesting there I can go deep in there and contact the people or found out the details.
 There are no hidden communications channel, from the outside I can find details, without waiting for more information to arrive or asking people.
 It's OK to ask where info is but the info should be accessible
-* How was the decision being made to make information newsworthy
+* How are the decisions being made around what makes information newsworthy?
     * Moderation?
 Who is making cuts and organising the data.
 If we work openly, it should be easy to communicate
 * Newsletter: list of links: [https://tldr.tech/](https://tldr.tech/)